aws-samples/aws-security-odyssey/SID402Workshop/2_ImplementSecWithIoT/README.md

     ![](images/image3.png "image")

     Use the top three download links to download the certificate, public key, and private key to a folder on your system.
 Also download the root CA from the link above the Activate button by right-clicking and saving the file as **rootCA.pem**.
-Once done and verified you have the files locally save, click **Activate** and then scroll to the bottom of the window and click **Attach a policy**.
+To clarify, you are downloading **four** separate items!
+Once done and verified you have the files locally saved, click **Activate** and then scroll to the bottom of the window and click **Attach a policy**.

     You have thus far created a device and a certificate.
 You will now define what the holder of the certificate (which will eventually be Node-RED running on Amazon EC2) can do.

-6. Clock Create new policy.
+6. Click **Create new policy**.

 7. On the **Create a policy** page create the statement as follows: